How to write a catchy presentation title - with examples

 Why do you need to write a catchy presentation title?

-For optional-attendance events, your title needs to catch the attention of your audience enough for them to consider attending.
+For optional-attendance events, your presentation title needs to capture the attention of your audience enough for them to consider attending.
 It doesn’t matter how good anything else you have prepared is, if they don’t like the title, they’ll never get to see any of that stuff.

 Of course, for many work-related presentations, your audience is pretty much guaranteed.
 It’s a work thing, so the people who need to be there, will be.
 Even then, a catchy title is important to set the tone of the session.
 And you don’t want that tone to be boring, do you?